Pipeline snapshot

 Figure 1

-Figure 2 shows the distribution of initiatives in the Pipeline by scale and funding status.
-The figure highlights that 23% of total Pipeline value comes from 9,011 initiatives that are expected to cost below $100 million (97% of all Pipeline initiatives).
-Breaking this down further, 3,963 initiatives (43% of all Pipeline initiatives) have reported expected costs of between $1 and $25 million, and 4,466 initiatives (48% of all Pipeline initiatives) have reported expected costs of less than $1 million.
+Figure 2 shows the distribution of initiatives in the Pipeline by cost scale and funding status.
+The figure highlights that 21% of total Pipeline value comes from 11,624 initiatives, that are each expected to cost below $100 million and account for 98% of all Pipeline initiatives.
+Breaking this down into smaller initiatives shows that 4,591 initiatives or 39% of all Pipeline initiatives have reported expected costs of between $1 and $25 million, and 6,405 initiatives or 54% of all Pipeline initiatives) have reported expected costs of less than $1 million.

-Smaller projects and programmes make an important contribution to achieving stability and confidence in the forward works programme, with 85% of the 9,011 smaller initiatives reported as having a confirmed funding source (18% of total Pipeline value).
+Smaller projects and programmes make an important contribution to achieving stability and confidence in the forward works programme, with 72% of the 11,624 initiatives with expected costs under $100 million reported as having a confirmed funding source (17% of total Pipeline value).

-At the other end of the scale, the Pipeline currently includes 37 initiatives with expected costs of $1 billion or more.
-While these initiatives account for 50% of total Pipeline value, only 14 (17% of total Pipeline value) are part or fully funded.
+At the other end of the scale, the Pipeline currently includes 44 initiatives with expected costs over $1 billion.
+While these initiatives account for 52% of total Pipeline value, many remain in early stages and represent investment choices for New Zealand.
+Ten of these initiatives or 7% of total Pipeline value are reported with full funding.
+A further 17 initiatives or 23% percent of total Pipeline value are reported with part funding.

 Figure 2